redifo/ege-restaurant/README.md

 * [Favicon.io](https://favicon.io/) To create favicon from the logo created by Dall-e 3.

-* [Canva.com](https://www.canva.com/) To edit some of the images generated by dalle-3.
+* [Canva.com](https://www.canva.com/) To edit some of the images generated by dalle-3 and to create the responsive mockup view.

 * [convertio.co](https://convertio.co) To covert images into webp format.

-* [Am i responsive](https://ui.dev/amiresponsive) to create the responsive mockup view.

 * [Webpage Spell-Check](https://chrome.google.com/webstore/detail/webpage-spell-check/mgdhaoimpabdhmacaclbbjddhngchjik/related) - a google chrome extension that allows you to spell check your webpage.
 Used to check the site and the readme for spelling errors.